Fefer-Ivan/breakout/README.md

 3. Support collision masks: simple way to specify what collisions should be ignored.
 4. Now all "physics" is written in Projectile class as it is the only class that need it.
 It can be generalized and put into separate class.
 5. Test coverage can be improved.
 Now only basic classes are covered.
+6. Now there is only one hardcoded level.
+It can be great to create an interface for loading different levels.
+7. All parameters like sizes, colors and velocities of objects are hardcoded constants.
+It should be separated from code in some kind of config file.